yyu2002/Newspaper-OCR-and-Facial-Recognition/README.md

 Each page of the newspapers is saved as a single PNG image in a file called images.zip.
 These newspapers are in english, and contain a variety of stories, advertisements and images.

+## Important Notes
+The Jupyter Notebook file is quite large (over 30 mb), and may take a minute to load and render.
+Once in a while, there's problems opening the file on github for some reason, but that's out of my control.

 ## To add repository for contributors
 `git clone https://github.com/yyu2002/Newspaper-OCR-and-Facial-Recognition`